Unified-Projects/Unified-Obsidian/Unified-Projects/UnifiedOS/Drivers/Video Drivers.md

 Drawing text to the screen isn't too hard.
 As with my UEFI bootloader I have implemented a PSF Font file loader using it's built in interpreter.
 This gives me access to the glyphed data for drawing to the screen.
 If the text runs over the bottom of the screen or has a newline character that will do the same the screen shifts the buffer up to allow room for it.

 ## Shifting
 This is where the framebuffer shifts up to allow room for new characters to be placed in without completely removing the old lines.
 The method used is to count the number of newlines needed, shift the screen, then print the rest.
+This is quite processing heavy and is known to slow boot times.

-**This can be slow on larger screens, so instead I added quick shift (Which will auto enable on screens bigger than 720p!) to clear the screen whever the bottom is reached!**
+>**This can be slow on larger screens, so instead I added quick shift (Which will auto enable on screens bigger than 720p!) to clear the screen whever the bottom is reached!
+If desired I may make it toggleable on larger screens.**

 ## Print Function
 The print function uses, I think, the standard formatting args.
 This is done using the standard stdarg header file with the toolchain, saving a lot of confusion in coding it. and to get arround the no memory management, I pre-defined buffers that it uses instead.